 By Air - Flights to Inverness

-Direct flights to Inverness from Flybe and Easyjet are available to and from London Gatwick, Luton, Belfast, Bristol, Birmingham, Manchester, Kirkwall, Stornoway, Benbecula & Sumburgh - many of which are international airports with global connections, and all flight times within the UK are under 2 hours.
+Direct flights to Inverness with British Airways, KLM, Flybe and Easyjet are available to and from London Heathrow, London Gatwick, Luton, Amsterdam, Belfast, Bristol, Birmingham, Dublin, Manchester, Kirkwall, Stornoway, Benbecula and Sumburgh - many of which are international airports with global connections, and all flight times within the UK are under 2 hours.

 Local transport connections to Inverness are available from outside the airport terminal building, including bus and taxis services.
 Local and national car hire is also available for arriving and departing passengers.

-Other major Scottish airports include: Glasgow, Aberdeen & Edinburgh
+Other major Scottish airports include: Glasgow, Aberdeen & Edinburgh.

 National bus companies including Megabus, Citylink, National Express & Stagecoach will take you from major British cities to Farraline Park Bus Station in the centre of Inverness, where local rural buses provide a service to all Loch Ness and Highland areas.
-Try Travelinescotland.com journey planner
+Try Travelinescotland.com journey planner.

-Taxis & Local Car & Bus Tour operators
+Taxis & Local Car & Bus Tour operators:

-The sixty mile long Caledonian Canal connects Loch Ness and the Great Glen to Inverness to the North and Fort William to the south.
+The sixty mile long Caledonian Canal connects Loch Ness and the Great Glen to Inverness to the north and Fort William to the south.
 You can up your chances of seeing the Loch Ness Monster by hiring your own cruiser to sail where you want to go.
 There are piers, jetties and mooring places along Loch Ness.
 Most are free of charge.
 The hotels and pubs welcome boating visitors and there are well-stocked shops along the way with full services in some of the larger villages.
 If you don’t want to sail yourself, there are some excellent well established Loch Ness cruises that last from a couple of hours to all day (and overnight!).